The kind of stories that have Chicago written all over them.

 Longing for the Moon: The Real Ruth Page

 Ruth Page founded a dance school, created a production of The Nutcracker that ran for more than three decades, and brought world-class dance to Chicago's stages as artistic director of The Chicago Opera Ballet and The Lyric Opera Ballet.
-She was the first American dancer to be featured on the stage of The Metropolitan Opera, the first American dancer to appear before the Emperor of Japan, and the first artistic director to commission work from George Balanchine and Aaron Copland.
+She had a series of firsts as an American dancer, choreographer, and presenter, and left a legacy in Chicago.

 Subtle reminders of Chicago’s rich and colorful past are scattered across the city’s modern landscape – you just have to know where to look.
 In his book Lost Chicago, author and historian David Garrard Lowe sorts through the rubble of our city’s demolished architectural treasures and uncovers clues about how a major metropolis rose out of the Midwestern prairie.

 Magic by the Lake: The Edgewater Beach Hotel

 The pink, stucco hotel gave its visitors a taste of glitz right on the shores of Lake Michigan.
 The Edgewater Beach Hotel drew presidents, movie stars, athletes, and all of the Big Bands to Chicago’s lakefront—but it was also a place where regular folk could go for a wedding, prom, or night out on the town.

 Discover the glamor of the Edgewater Beach Hotel in an archival episode of Chicago Stories.